zhangxin511/platform-api-docs/funding/terms.rst

         },
     ]

-''MinimumDisbursementAmount'' is a nullable value representing the minimum amount which can be requested per ''Product''
+''MinimumDisbursementAmount'' is an optional value representing the minimum amount which can be requested per ''Product''

 Get payment schedule for new loan
 ---------------------------------